 UV lights are among the most used puzzles in escape rooms.
 You don’t need a special kind of light or expensive markers to create this puzzle.
 You can do it with an everyday fluorescent yellow marker and a regular battery lamp.

 First, Make the invisible ink

 Some people are making a real mess trying to achieve this trick.
-They are opening the markers with pliers, washing them in hot water, boiling in a microwave, washing them again… oooooh is such a nightmare and a real fluorescent mess all-around your kitchen.
+They are opening the markers with pliers, washing them in hot water, boiling them in a microwave, washing them again… oooooh is such a nightmare and a real fluorescent mess all around your kitchen.
 Many times these preparations end with failure and frustration.
 That’s why I like to make things simpler in order to make them better.
 Using the following method you can achieve the same effect without doing all of the things I mentioned before.

 Take an illustration/picture with dark color background and write your message/clue on it, using the yellow fluorescent marker.
 Then hang it on any wall where the luminance is a bit lower.
 This way everything is visible except the hidden message, which appears under the black light only.

 Trust me, this way the message appears better and it takes less time to prepare the puzzle.